pingcap/docs-cn/br/backup-and-restore-use-cases.md

 #### Backup prerequisites

 * [Preparation for backup](#preparation-for-backup)
-* Configure a high-performance SSD hard disk host as the NFS server to store data, and all BR nodes and TiKV nodes as NFS clients.
+* Configure a high-performance SSD hard disk host as the NFS server to store data, and all BR nodes, TiKV nodes, and TiFlash nodes as NFS clients.
 Mount the same path (for example, `/br_data`) to the NFS server for NFS clients to access the server.
 * The total transfer rate between the NFS server and all NFS clients must reach at least `the number of TiKV instances * 150MB/s`.
 Otherwise the network I/O might become the performance bottleneck.

+> **Note:**
+>
+> * During data backup, because only the data of leader replicas are backed up, even if there is a TiFlash replica in the cluster, BR can complete the backup without mounting TiFlash nodes.
+> * When restoring data, BR will restore the data of all replicas.
+Also, TiFlash nodes need access to the backup data for BR to complete the restore.
+Therefore, before the restore, you must mount TiFlash nodes to the NFS server.

 #### Topology